xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_path/4896_scoped_path.dnt.md

 ### 6. Design

 The work required section of [this issue's analysis note](4896_scoped_enum.ant.md) described a proposed grammar change to satisfy the requirements of this issue.
 Design started with that grammar.
-However, discussion and and test during this design phase led to a more flexible grammar.
-The grammer described in the analysis requires the user to type a full-path specification (including system name).
+However, discussion and test during this design phase led to a more flexible grammar.
+The grammar described in the analysis requires the user to type a full-path specification (including system name).
 Discussion and test led to the desire to allow a "partial path" solution.
 This "partial path" solution would allow a user to specify only as much path as is neccessary to disambiguate a conflict.
 This has the addtional benefit of not requiring a system name to always be present.

 6.1 Here is the grammar before any change was made for this issue:
 ```